October 18, 2019

 MySQL is one of many RDBMS software options.
 RDBMS and MySQL are often thought to be the same because of MySQL’s popularity.
 To name a few big web applications like Facebook, Twitter, YouTube, Google, and Yahoo! all use MySQL for data storage purposes.
 Even though it was initially created for limited usage, now it’s compatible with many important computing platforms like Linux, macOS, Microsoft Windows, and Ubuntu.

 MySQL and SQL are not the same.
 Be aware that MySQL is one of the most popular RDBMS software’s brand name, which implements a client-server model.
 So, how do the client and server communicate in an RDBMS environment?
 They use a domain specific language – Structured Query Language (SQL).
 If you ever encounter other names that have SQL in them, like PostgreSQL and Microsoft SQL server, they are most likely brands which also use SQL syntax.
 RDBMS software is often written in other programming languages, but always use SQL as their primary language to interact with the database.
 MySQL itself is written in C and C++.
-Think of South American countries, they are all geographically different and have different histories, but they all primarily speak Spanish.

 Computer scientist Ted Codd developed SQL in the early 1970s with an IBM based relational model.
 It became more widely used in 1974 and quickly replaced similar, then-outdated languages, ISAM and VISAM.
 History aside, SQL tells the server what to do with the data.
 It is similar to your WordPress password or code.
 You input it into the system to gain access to the dashboard area.
 In this case, SQL statements can instruct the server to perform certain operations: